-The Mt Dromedary Graphite occurrence was identified by previous exploration dating back to the 1970's and is hosted by a mapped graphitic schist3 as a sub unit of the Corella Formation within the Mary Kathleen Group and is of Proterozoic age.
-The graphitic schists within Burke tenement EPM 25443 are intruded by the Black Mountain (1685-1640Ma) gabbro and sills with subsequent metamorphism to amphibolite grade during the Isan Orogeny (1600-1580Ma).
+The Mt Dromedary Graphite occurrence was identified by previous exploration dating back to the 1970's and is hosted by a mapped graphitic schist4 as a sub unit of the Corella Formation within the Mary Kathleen Group and is of Proterozoic age.
+The graphitic schists within Burke tenement EPM5 25443 are intruded by the Black Mountain (1685-1640Ma) gabbro and sills with subsequent metamorphism to amphibolite grade during the Isan Orogeny (1600-1580Ma).
+The Corella tenement EPM 25696 (~35km2) also covers a sequence of mapped graphitic schists within the Corella Formation which have been intruded by gabbro dykes and sills and with subsequent metamorphism to amphibolite grade during the Isan Orogeny.